 There’s no denying the crazy convenience of this sandwich.
 It’s quick and easy to put together, not to mention you have full control to cater the ingredients and suit your taste.
 When you’re pressed on time for dinner, this can be the best sandwich of all.

-A national culinary heritage that the Irish take pride in, the Irish egg roll is the perfect way to make the most out of those leftover corned beef from Saint Patrick’s Day.
+As a national culinary heritage in Ireland, the Irish egg roll is the perfect way to make the most out of those leftover corned beef from Saint Patrick’s Day.
 At first glance, it looks so delicious; no one can resist taking a bite or two.

 Traditional Irish egg rolls are made by wrapping a crunchy egg roll around a mix of corned beef, chopped cabbages, and carrots.
 A good Irish egg roll requires some creamy dipping sauce.
 Prepare a parsley cream sauce or gravy, and you’re all set to enjoy the meal.